CivicActions/ssp-toolkit/docs/controls/AC.md

 #### LINCS specific control or LINCS Responsibility

-The Project Owner has oversight over all permissions that the Project Manager and Operations Staff manages.
+The System Owner has oversight over all permissions that the Project Manager and Operations Staff manages.